pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/cloud-rest-api/_index.md

 **size**: How many results to return at a time.

-**paginate**: If requesting multiple pages of results, the pagination method to use.
-Should be "cursor" or "page" This tells the API that you would like to receive a continuation token for paging additional results.
+**paginate**: (Optional) The pagination method for retrieving multiple pages of results.
+One of `page` (default) for an ordered list of the first 10k results, or `cursor` for iterating through the entire unordered list of results.

 **page**: The page of results to return.
 The page parameter can only be used to fetch up 10,000 resources.
 If a query matches more than 10,000 resources, the "cursor" parameter should be used instead.